infoqualitylab/website/events/disco2021/attend.md

 ### Registration
 ---
 Registration for [2021 ACM/IEEE Joint Conference on Digital Libraries](https://2021.jcdl.org) is open now.
-Registration information can be find on the [JCDL2021 website](https://2021.jcdl.org/registration).
+Registration information can be found on the [JCDL2021 website](https://2021.jcdl.org/registration).
 Participants can choose to register for **the main conference** (including access to DISCO2021) or **workshop/tutorial only**.
 Authors of this workshop **are not** required to register as authors.